ubccr/akrr/docs/AKRR_Install.md

-In more details the setup script creates AKRR databases, sets new user for accessing these databases, creates self-signed SSL certificate for AKRR REST API (AKRR REST API used only internally for communication between AKRR and OpenXDMoD),  creates and populates AKRR database tables, followed by first start of AKRR daemon and creation of cronjobs for periodic log rotation and AKRR daemon status check.
+In more details the setup script creates AKRR databases, sets new user for accessing these databases, creates self-signed SSL certificate for AKRR REST API (AKRR REST API used only internally for communication between AKRR and Open XDMoD), creates and populates AKRR database tables, followed by first start of AKRR daemon and creation of cronjobs for periodic log rotation and AKRR daemon status check.